MTN buys Nigerian internet provider Visafone despite fine uncertainty

-LAGOS (Reuters) - South African telecoms group MTN (MTNJ.J) has bought Nigerian internet provider Visafone to improve its broadband services in its biggest market, it said on Friday, as the company awaits a ruling on a $3.9 billion Nigerian fine.
+LAGOS, Jan 8 (Reuters) - South African telecoms group MTN has bought Nigerian internet provider Visafone to improve its broadband services in its biggest market, it said on Friday, as the company awaits a ruling on a $3.9 billion Nigerian fine.

 MTN Nigeria executive Amina Oyagbola said the acquisition, already completed, would enable Africa’s biggest mobile phone group to roll out new services in the continent’s most populous nation, which is the company’s largest market by sales.